Merstow Green Medical Practice

 Online booking of appointments and ordering prescriptions

 Please click Patient Access for online booking of appointments and repeat prescription ordering.
-Please note: We are unable at this time to offer 'online face to face appointments' for booking.
+IF you don't have Patient Access and would like to be registered for this service please click here Patient On-Line Access Request Please note: We are unable at this time to offer 'online face to face appointments' for booking.

 Patient Participation Group

 We are pleased to have a Patient Participation Group and encourage interested patients to join.
 Members will be kept informed of topical issues, be able to express their views on planned service developments and to raise any issues which are of concern and/or will help to improve the standard of care offered by us.
 If you would like to join the group, please ask the Patient Liaison Team led by Colette Woodhouse the Patient Liaison Manager email firstname.lastname@example.org.

 Would you recommend our Practice to your friends and family?

 The NHS Friends and Family Test is an important opportunity for you to provide feedback on the services that provide your care and treatment.
 Your feedback will help NHS England to improve services for everyone.
 For more information about the Friends and Family Test, please watch this short Friends and Family Test video.

 Please click here to view our Friends & Family Survery Results